Business Legal Services

 Integrated Transaction Review — $2,625

-Coordinated review of a small set of related agreements (typically 2–4 documents, ~50 pages total) to assess how they operate together and identify structural risks.
+Covers coordinated review of a small set of related agreements (typically 2–4 documents, ~50 pages total) to assess how they operate together and identify structural risks.

 Integrated Transaction Revision — $3,995